gbeckers/Darr/README.rst

 **Metadata**

-Metadata can be read and written as a dictionary.
-Changes correspond to changes in a human-readable JSON text file that holds the metadata on disk.
+Metadata can be read and written like a dictionary.
+Changes correspond to changes in a human-readable and editable JSON text file that holds the metadata on disk.

 .. code-block:: python